Wally West finds himself jumping from different points of time in the latest review for The Flash, Issue No. 768.

 It is packed with Energy, Nostalgia, and Imagination that is Tightly Paced.
 It comes with a hopeful tone, this issue is not only about Wally but also those who have failed Wally.
 Friends who are racing to help and save him from further harm, a tale of Wally West and his reconnection with not only the Speed Force but with his support group.

 Let’s go into the artwork in this issue, with a big return comes to a big Creative Team consisting of Seven Artists (four pencilers and three colorists,) David Lafuente’s style is a good fit with Adams Storytelling when it comes to light-hearted adventures but it was Marco Santucci that we got a glimpse of his eye for realism, it may stick out but this was a good pick for a Science Fiction story.
 Brandon Peters’s pencil work is what we’re seeing in the beginning and is great but the lines are too thick and give off a diorama vibe.
 There are several noticeable mistakes when it comes to Lettering, in the case of the beginning page with the thought bubble and Superman’s head but I won’t be critical about it, meeting deadlines and double-checking is a tough deal when it comes to writing and making art.
 Overall it is a good start for this new team and I have faith that this will continue to be one of DC’s best books.

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at email@example.com.
-Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, Tumblr, and now Facebook and Instagram!
-Be sure to check out our new store, Red’s Nerd Shop!Coming June 2021 to Entertainment Earth, Pre-Order yours today!
+If you have any suggestions, news tips, or questions, email me at firstname.lastname@example.org.
+Also, be sure to Follow and Subscribe to the Nerd Den on Social Media, Links are located on the sidebar.
+Also, Be sure to check out our new store, Red’s Nerd Shop!Coming June 2021 to Entertainment Earth, Pre-Order yours today!